AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 The mocking code is extracted for re-use, which makes it less verbose.

 If this approach is taken, then we can refactor the service at will.
-The service does not even need to have an interface at all, and this extra code should be deleted.
-You should be able to "extract class" as a refactoring on the code and still verify that nothing is broken.
+The service does not even need to have an interface at all, and this extra declaration should be deleted.
+We are at the point that the foolish dogma of "always put an interface on every class" is actually useless.

+You should also be able to "extract class" as a refactoring on the service code and without changing testes, still verify that nothing is broken.

 ## Decoupled style